Tuition and Fees

 Any payment on the student account that is returned by a financial institution for any reason can lead to cancellation of registration.
 If registration is cancelled for the semester, the student will not receive credit for those courses.
 A returned payment fee of $25 is assessed for the first returned payment.
 Any payment returned subsequently is assessed a $35 returned payment fee.
 After two (2) returned payments, the University can suspend both electronic and paper check writing privileges and institute collection and/or legal actions against the payer.
 The student’s account is then placed on a finance hold thus preventing the student from receiving any services from the University.

 If payments exceed charges on a student account, the account is said to have a credit balance.
 Credit balances are to be returned to the student based upon the method of payment.
 The student account is not to be used as a means for cash advances or payments to third parties.
-Upon request, credit balances resulting from cash payments will be refunded to the student.
+Credit balances resulting from cash payments will be refunded to the student.
 A credit balance that results from a check payment is refunded after 14 business days.
-Credit balances that result from refundable student loans and scholarships are also refunded upon request.
+Credit balances that result from refundable student loans and scholarships are refunded automatically.
 All financial aid must be disbursed on the student account before a refund is processed.
 Refunds are issued on a weekly basis.

 Effective August 1, 2021, any student using CH31 (Vocational Rehabilitation and Employment benefits) or CH33 (Post-9/11 G.I.
 Bill) is protected from any penalties imposed by our University while waiting for the VA to make tuition and fee payments.